 But eating trash like Ed isn't the way to prevent food waste.
 Take these easy steps to save the world instead:

-Sign this petition to urge Albertsons, a leading grocery chain, to reduce food waste by 50 percent by 2020 and step up with more transparent reporting.
+Sign this petition to urge leading grocery chains to commit to zero food waste by 2025 and step up with more transparent reporting.